prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/Docs/Report.md

 This query aims to identify the busiest half-hour intervals for bike trip starts.

 select half_hour_starttime, count(*) as trip_count: This part of the query selects the half_hour_starttime column, which represents the start time rounded to the nearest half-hour.
-It also counts the number of trips for each unique half_hour_starttime and aliases the count as trip_count. from public.trip_data: This specifies that the data is being retrieved from the trip_data table. group by half_hour_starttime: This groups the rows in the trip_data table based on the half_hour_starttime column.
-This allows the count(*) function to count the number of trips for each distinct half-hour interval. order by trip_count DESC: This orders the results in descending order based on the trip_count column.
+It also counts the number of trips for each unique half_hour_starttime and aliases the count as trip_count.

+from public.trip_data: This specifies that the data is being retrieved from the trip_data table.

+group by half_hour_starttime: This groups the rows in the trip_data table based on the half_hour_starttime column.
+This allows the count(*) function to count the number of trips for each distinct half-hour interval.

+order by trip_count DESC: This orders the results in descending order based on the trip_count column.
 This means that the half-hour intervals with the highest number of trips will appear at the top of the result set.
 In essence, this query provides a ranked list of half-hour intervals, showing when bike trips are most frequently initiated.

-**Usage:**
-This SQL query can be executed using any PostgreSQL client, such as psql or pgAdmin.
 ```Bash
 psql -U your_username -d your_database -f bike_usage_peak_times.sql
 ```

 ## Creating geometric columns and defining projections (5.sql)
-# Project Name (Replace with your project's name)

-## Census Tract Boundary Transformation

 This section details an SQL query used to transform the geometry of census tract boundary data to the UTM Zone 18N projection (EPSG: 32618).

 ### Geometry Transformation Query